milgor931/cse15l-lab-reports/lab3.md

 **Returns only the list of filenames that match the search string**

 ## ex.1
+This example shows how to use the -rl option to find filenames with the given string in their content using the .txt extension.
+This is helpful if we just want to know the names of the files with the string that match a certain filepath but not the lines with the string itself.
 ```
 #COMMAND
 $ grep -rl "Vallarta" ./skill-demo1-data/written_2/travel_guides/berlitz2/*.txt